Quantum Data Management in the NISQ Era: Extended Version: Near-Term Research Problems

 \subsubsection{Quantum-specific data representations}

 Simulating quantum circuits requires precise and efficient representations of quantum states and operations, accounting for the complex nature of quantum mechanics.
 Ensuring accuracy and scalability as the system grows in complexity is crucial.
-We mentioned tensor networks as a way to represent the simulation, but various other data representations exist \cite{vinkhuijzen2024knowledge}, e.g., based on algebraic decision diagrams, matrix product states, just to name a few.
+We mentioned tensor networks as a way to represent the simulation, but various other data representations exist \cite{vinkhuijzen2024knowledge}, e.g., based on algebraic decision diagrams.

 \begin{myframe}[roundcorner=3pt, innerleftmargin = 5pt] {\bf Q4.} \textit{What are good data representations -- possibly beyond tensors -- for supporting simulations?} \end{myframe}